How icourts empowers regulators for better eDiscovery

 Government agencies aren’t typically painted as pioneers in the e-discovery world.
 In a world plagued by tight budgets and long technology refresh cycles, evaluating new tools and keeping pace with innovation isn’t easy.
 As a result, many have deployed a transactional approach to investigatory and compliance projects—following processes that are ingrained in their culture, despite using outdated technologies and managing projects in multiple platforms.

-Matt Lan, Director of Relativity consulting, describes a fresh approach the icourts team has taken in working with their New Zealand government regulator customers—all three of which have standardized on Relativity.
+Rebecca Grant, executive director at icourts, describes a fresh approach the team has taken in working with their New Zealand government regulator customers—all three of which have standardised on Relativity.

 Technology innovation and policy changes are helping to transform the once tedious task of managing document review—and government agencies and regulators are starting to revisit their approach to effectively handle investigations and data control challenges.